drewnzai/simple_socket_in_c/README.md

 In your browser, enter

-``localhost:<port>/index.html
+``localhost:<port>/sample
 ``

-This should return the text version of the index.html file in the directory.
-Try it out with other filenames in place of *index.html*
+This should return the sample file in the directory, preferrably as a download.

+I could work on this to handle other usecases but frankly, I've lost interest and learnt what I wanted.
+For a better project, see: https://github.com/IonelPopJara/http-server-c/blob/master/app/server.c